yoshuawuyts/knowledge/modules.md

 ## Streams
 - [bl](https://github.com/rvagg/bl) - Buffer List: collect buffers and access with a standard readable Buffer interface, streamable too!
+- [duplexify](https://github.com/Raynos/duplexer) - Turn a writeable and readable stream into a streams2 duplex stream with support for async initialization and streams1/streams2 input
+- [concat-stream](https://github.com/maxogden/concat-stream) - writable stream that concatenates strings or data and calls a callback with the result
 - [from2]()
 - [through2]()
 - [pumpify]()